chintan992/React-Video-Player/README.md

 - **PWA Support**: Progressive Web App capabilities enabled by Workbox.
 - **Interactive Carousel**: Seamless browsing with `react-slick`.
 - **Error Handling**: Graceful fallback and error management through error boundaries.
+- **Personalized Profiles**:Allow users to create and customize their profiles with avatars, bios, and preferences.
+Enable users to save their favorite movies and series for quick access.
+- **Watchlists**: Implement a watchlist feature where users can add movies and series they want to watch later.
+Provide notifications when new episodes of series in the watchlist are released.
+- **User Reviews and Ratings**: Allow users to rate and review movies and series.
+Display aggregated ratings and reviews from TMDB and other users.
+- **Social Sharing:** Enable users to share their favorite content on social media platforms.
+Integrate with social media APIs to allow users to log in with their social accounts.
+- **Trending and Popular Content:** Display trending and popular movies and series based on global or regional data.
+Use TMDB's trending API to fetch real-time data.

 ---